 Annual Awards.
-Effective June 15, 2022, each non-employee director automatically will receive, on the first trading day immediately after the date of each annual meeting of our stockholders (an Annual Meeting), an annual award of stock options to purchase shares of our common stock and an annual award of our restricted stock units (collectively, the Annual Award) together having an aggregate value of approximately \$247,455 (with the shares covered by each award rounded down to the nearest whole share), with 67% of the value of the annual award in stock options to purchase shares of our common stock and the remaining 33% of the value of the annual award in our restricted stock units.
-Prior to the April 2021 amendment to outside director compensation policy, the Annual consisted of an option to purchase 18,691 shares of our common stock), except if an individual began service as a non-employee director after the date of the Annual Meeting that occurred immediately prior to such Annual Meeting (or if there is no such prior Annual Meeting, then December 3, 2020), then the Annual Award granted to such non-employee director will be prorated based on the number of whole months that the individual served as a non-employee director prior to the Annual Award's grant date during the 12 month period immediately preceding such Annual Meeting or such effective registration statement date, as applicable.
+Effective February 7, 2023, each non-employee director automatically will receive, on the date of each annual meeting of our stockholders (an Annual Meeting), an annual award of stock options to purchase shares of our common stock and an annual award of our restricted stock units (collectively, the Annual Award) together having an aggregate value of approximately \$183,750 (with the shares covered by each award rounded down to the nearest whole share), with 50% of the value of the Annual Award in stock options to purchase shares of our common stock and the remaining 50% of the value of the Annual Award in our restricted stock units.
+Prior to the February 2023 amendment to our outside director compensation policy, each Annual Award consisted of stock options to purchase shares of common stock and restricted stock units, together having an aggregate value of approximately \$247,455, with 67% of the value of the Annual Award in stock options and the remaining 33% of the value of the Annual Award in restricted stock units.
+If an individual began service as a non-employee director after the date of the Annual Meeting that occurred immediately prior to such Annual Meeting, then the Annual Award granted to such non-employee director will be prorated based on the number of whole months that the individual served as a non-employee director prior to the Annual Award's grant date during the 12 month period immediately preceding such Annual Meeting or such effective registration statement date, as applicable.
 Each Annual Award will be scheduled to vest as to all of the shares of our common stock subject to such award on the earlier of (i) the one year anniversary of the date the Annual Award is granted or (ii) the day immediately before the date of the next Annual Meeting that occurs after the grant date of the Annual Award, subject to continued services to us through the applicable vesting date.